PSBlackOps/beautiful-jekyll/aboutus.md

 ### About Matt
 Matt Johnson is a senior information security engineering and design associate for a Fortune 500 company.
-In addition to writing standards, driving the enterprise privileged account management solution deployment, and maintaining the corporate hardening standards, Matt designs, and deploys corporate information security solutions.
+Matt has over 18 years of system administration, security and standard writing.
+During the course of his normal day, Matt designs, and deploys corporate information security solutions.

-In the past, Matt was a founding member of #misec and an organizer for Converge Detroit and BSides Detroit.
-Matt currently maintains the PoshSec PowerShell project, and is the co-founder of PS Black Ops.
+Matt currently is a core organizer for Converge Detroit, maintains the PoshSec PowerShell project, and is the co-founder of PSBlackOps.

-Matt has spoken at numerous information security conferences including GrrCON, DerbyCon and several BSides events.
-Additionally, Matt has spoken at several PowerShell usergroups and a PowerShell Saturday.
+Matt has spoken at numerous information security and IT conferences including GrrCON, DerbyCon and several BSides events.

-In addition to contributing to numerous open source projects, Matt also enjoys spending time with his son and playing video games.
+When not in front of a computer, Matt enjoys spending time with his son, and playing video games.

 Fun facts:
 * Created the [PoshSec](https://github.com/PoshSec) PowerShell Module